- What are electrical parameters?

 - What are multimeter safety precautions?

+In a recent survey, more than 30% of electricians admitted to not using test tools accurately rated for their work environment.
 It’s the cold truth that a well-built digital multimeter will perform better in demanding conditions than a second-tier model.
 Not only will a top-tier tool be able to stand up to your work environment, but it will help keep you safe.
 Once you’ve got your multimeter, it’s important to continue to stay safe in every environment you work in—always check to make sure your multimeter is safe to use.

 What are electrical parameters?